nkg447/Alfred/README.md

 ### Installing
 #### Eclipse
-Import the project to eclipse and perform a maven build operation.
+Import the project to eclipse and perform a maven build operation with "install" as the goal.

 #### Terminal
 Execute the following commands to build the project.